Skip to main content

 Saturation is a term used to indicate that a particular stake pool has more stake delegated to it than is ideal for the network, while k is the targeted number of desired pools.
 Once a pool reaches the point of saturation, it will offer diminishing rewards.
 The saturation mechanism was designed to prevent centralization by encouraging delegators to delegate to different stake pools, and to incentivize operators to set up alternative pools so that they can continue earning maximum rewards.
 Saturation, therefore, exists to preserve the interests of both ada holders delegating their stake and stake pool operators, and to prevent any single pool from becoming too large.

-How do i set up a stake pool?
+How do I set up a stake pool?

 It’s important to remember the role of a stake pool operator: to ensure reliable, 24/7 operation of a network node.
 As a stake pool operator, you have a responsibility to the ada holders who delegate to you but also to the health of the network itself.
 This requires a stable and reliable network infrastructure and, ideally, system operation and server administration skills along with experience in development and operations.